 Children develop resiliency only through the purposeful and specific promotion of protective factors.
 With just a bit of relevant knowledge and preparation, educators will have the tools to intentionally strengthen children’s protective factors.
-In this four-part webinar series, educators and administrators will discuss the value of social–emotional learning (SEL) and learn simple yet effective strategies for promoting protective factors and resiliency in young children.
-Webinar participants will learn about products and techniques to support instruction of SEL, and they will receive guidance for developing plans for its everyday implementation.
+In this four-part webinar series, educators and administrators will discuss the value of social–emotional development and learn simple yet effective strategies for promoting protective factors and resiliency in young children.
+Webinar participants will learn about products and techniques to support instruction of social–emotional skills, and they will receive guidance for developing plans for its everyday implementation.

 Learn more about each webinar in the series, below.

 What messages are you communicating in your day-to-day interactions?
 Children can thrive only when they are welcomed into classroom communities with caring and nurturing adults who consistently provide a stable, safe environment.

 - explore the six positive messages for building a strong classroom community;

 - discuss how those elements collectively inform routines, experiences, the learning environment, and daily interactions with children and families.